acadTags/Awesome-medical-coding-NLP/README.md

 # 2018

 ## EMNLP 2018
--[Few-Shot and Zero-Shot Multi-Label Learning for Structured Label Spaces](https://www.aclweb.org/anthology/D18-1352/) - Few-shot and zero-shot learning with Graph Convolutional Neural Networks and ontology.
+-[Few-Shot and Zero-Shot Multi-Label Learning for Structured Label Spaces](https://www.aclweb.org/anthology/D18-1352/) - Few-shot and zero-shot learning with Graph Convolutional Neural Networks and the ICD hierarchy with descriptions.

 ## NAACL-HLT 2018
 -[Explainable Prediction of Medical Codes from Clinical Text](https://www.aclweb.org/anthology/N18-1100) - CNN with labelwise attention and the benchmark MIMIC preprocessed datasets